“You are what you eat”!!

 This has been a well-rehearsed phrase of many a personal trainer, but sometimes it does not seem to sink in.
 Food and drink are a necessity for a healthy life: to rebuild the cells of our body, to provide energy, and keep our body at the right temperature.
 It is essential to eat the right combination in order to keep from overheating, recover from injury, and to play the sport and live the life we enjoy at the varying levels and intensity.

 Food is the source of nutrients necessary for our organs to function properly, there is “an” amount that a person needs to absorb every day and this varies with exercise.
 This is made up of a balance of fat, protein and carbohydrate.
 Protein breaks down into amino acid and is used to rebuild our cells, fats are used for insulation to keep us warm and as the attachment point for Oxygen in our red blood cells and carbohydrate breaks down into sugar and is converted into energy.
+Do we know exactly what we are eating?
+Everyone knows what fats are – and most people know what protein is – but did you know pretty much everything else IS carbohydrate – so if that is the case what are the good carbohydrates to eat to give us the energy that we need.

-Food should be moderated to keep you in shape and be consumed at the rate that it is needed, exercise should be used to keep your strength and endurance up – your muscles strong and healthy and a good range of motion around your joints which equates to agility and fitness.
+Food should be moderated to keep you in shape and be consumed at the rate that it is needed, exercise should be used to keep your flexibility, strength and endurance up – your muscles strong and healthy and a good range of motion around your joints which equates to agility and fitness.
 Instead, exercise levels become determined in order to counteract the quantities of food and drink (=calories) consumed

 Hydration is necessary to keep the fluids of the body at the right consistency so that the pumps and filters (heart, liver, kidney etc) can move these fluids and filter them with ease.
 If the blood is too thick due to dehydration we put extra load on these organs.
 If we are dehydrated all the cells of the body are thirsty, making muscles less elastic because they are stiffer, making our eyes less responsive so worse sight, making our digestive system struggle because the food does not flow so easily – these are just a few issues that crop up.
 Fluids are also used to cool us down in the form of evaporation – we sweat and perspire films of water which evaporate keeping us cool, if we do not have enough fluid we will not seat and we will overheat.
 Overheating is very dangerous.

 We clean grease off wood before we paint it with alcohol, so why would we drink it if we are concerned with our health and fitness?
-It is surely dehydrating us – in fact it is dehydrating us which is partly how we get to feel a bit fuzzy in the head!!
+It is surely dehydrating us – in fact, it IS dehydrating us which is partly how we get to feel a bit fuzzy in the head!!
 Any fluid we put into our body that is not pH neutral or near as to water is in fact in need of dilution, so will by the nature of dilution dehydrate the cells.

 Nutrition and hydration have become social events that should be looked at more from a rebuilding, replenishing angle.